na-na-hi/renget/archive/NikkeInfo.md

 When building your team take into account that while on auto the units burst from left to right, so order them with that in mind

+For most campaign stages you should prioritize bringing B3s with screen clears (Scarlet, Harran, Privaty, Epinel, Modernia, Maiden...) they'll make your life easier

 ####These are my units *(insert picture here)*.
 Who do I level up?
 You can level whoever you want at the beginning and progress with that, just make sure you can full burst like they showed you on the tutorial